Preview: This post details how to grow, harvest, and preserve bell peppers and hot peppers.

 Hungarian Yellow Banana or Hungarian Yellow Wax is a banana-looking pepper that grows about 6 inches long.
 They start out yellow but turn red quite quickly.
 These are great for pickling.
 I grow some of these every year for my husband.

 I’ve barely touched the surface of all the available peppers on the market today.
-I encourage new gardeners to buy a couple plants of their favorite type to start with.
+I encourage new gardeners to buy a couple of plants of their favorite type to start with.
 After a year or two, feel free to experiment with other varieties as space allows.